53 Pages Posted: 21 Mar 2021 Last revised: 6 Aug 2021

 Date Written: March 19, 2021

-This Article leverages this unique vantage point to consider vulnerability in a more nuanced way and to illuminate how a data-driven approach to vulnerability could improve disaster policy during the pandemic and other disasters.
-Drawing on new empirical data, as well as experience in past disasters, we explore three dimensions of vulnerability and their implications for policymakers.
-First, using statistical analysis and GIS mapping, our team of public health, statistics, and legal experts develops and presents an empirical tool, a COVID-19 Vulnerability Index, to look at the geography of vulnerability—the physical distribution of people across the United States who are particularly vulnerable to the novel coronavirus, including the elderly, racial minorities, frontline workers, and those with underlying health conditions.
+Drawing on new empirical data, as well as experience from past disasters, we introduce and develop three dimensions of vulnerability and their implications for policymakers.
+First, we explore the geography of vulnerability.
+Using statistical analysis and GIS mapping, our team of public health, statistics, and legal experts develops perhaps the most sophisticated and detailed empirical tool ever deployed to understand disaster vulnerability—an innovative COVID-19 vulnerability index that draws on a rich dataset and uses statistical modeling of case fatality rates to accurately identify the country’s most vulnerable counties.
 We then demonstrate how this vulnerability index could have been used to inform two critical and contentious policy decisions that occupied decision-makers from the onset of the pandemic: mask mandates and voter accommodations during the 2020 elections.
+Building upon the lessons of COVID-19, we then show how similar modeling and thinking could make disaster management more proactive—better able to anticipate needs and prioritize disaster mitigation and response resources.

-Incorporating insights from our exploration of the geographic dimension of vulnerability and lessons of past disasters, we then explore a second dimension of disaster vulnerability: competing or conflicting vulnerabilities, or situations in which policymakers must navigate choices that require prioritizing one aspect of a group’s vulnerability over another or one vulnerable group over another.
-To do this we consider two other important problems that have faced policymakers during the pandemic: school closures and vaccine distribution.
+Incorporating insights from our exploration of the geographic dimension of vulnerability, we then explore a second aspect of disaster vulnerability: competing or conflicting vulnerabilities.
+These are situations in which policymakers must navigate choices that require prioritizing one vulnerable group’s needs over another or one aspect of a group’s vulnerability over another.
+To illustrate these issues, we consider two other important problems that have challenged policymakers during the pandemic: school closures and vaccine distribution.

-Finally, we explore a third dimension of vulnerability: political vulnerability.
-This dimension of vulnerability encompasses a variety of ways that disasters make already vulnerable groups even more vulnerable to certain kinds of harms, including political neglect, stigmatization, disenfranchisement, displacement, and other forms of exploitation.
+Finally, we explore political vulnerability.
+This analysis encompasses a variety of ways that disasters make already vulnerable groups even more vulnerable to certain kinds of harms, including political neglect, stigmatization, disenfranchisement, displacement, and other forms of exploitation.
 In particular, we consider how vulnerability data may be both an unintended roadmap for exploitation and an important check on disaster inequity.
+In sum, this Article draws upon the costly lessons of COVID-19 for the most vulnerable to suggest a more robust academic and policy framework for assessing and responding to vulnerability in future disasters.

 Suggested Citation: Suggested Citation